Research and Teaching Laboratory Facilities

 Environmental Archaeology Lab (STO 348)

-This lab, directed by Prof. John M. Marston, is devoted to the study of human interactions with past environments, focusing on the analysis of archaeological plant and animal remains from sites worldwide spanning the Paleolithic to the recent historical period.
-It is well equipped for the microscopic analysis of plant remains (seeds, wood charcoal, phytoliths, starch grains, and pollen), bone and shell, soil and pottery thin sections, and polished ceramic and metal sections, using multiple Leica transmission, incident light, and stereomicroscopes.
-Its comparative collections of seeds, wood charcoal, and pollen focus on the flora of the Mediterranean, Near East, and Central Asia, while comparative animal skeletons are mainly domestic and wild species of New England.
-Laboratory members and undergraduate volunteers have already rehoused the inventoried botanical comparative collections and will continue to expand the laboratory collections over the coming year and make them publically available online.
+The Environmental Archaeology Lab, directed by Prof. John M. Marston, is devoted to the study of human interactions with past environments, focusing on the analysis of archaeological plant remains from sites worldwide spanning time from the Paleolithic to the recent historical period.
+It is fully equipped for the microscopic analysis of plant specimens (seeds, wood charcoal, phytoliths, starch grains, and pollen), and soil using multiple Leica transmission, incident light stereomicroscopes.
+The labs’ comparative collections of seeds, wood charcoal, and pollen focus on the flora of the Mediterranean, Near East, and Central Asia.
+Senior Lab Technician, Kali Wade, guides laboratory volunteers and undergraduates as they inventory botanical comparative collections and enter their descriptions into a database that will be publicly available on line.

 Environmental Archaeology Lab Website